certtools/intelmq/docs/dev/guide.rst

 Additional optional requirements
 --------------------------------

-For the documentation tests two additional libraries are required: Cerberus and PyYAML.
-You can install them with pip:
+For the documentation tests one additional librariy is required: Cerberus.
+You can install it with pip:

 .. code-block:: bash

-   pip3 install Cerberus PyYAML
+   pip3 install Cerberus

 or the package management of your operating system.